valdezpa09/homio/README.md

 This card is intended to be used once per room dashboard, placed at the top for an immersive overview.

+Make sure to use the template named homio_room for the custom button card as per the example below

 ### `Variables`

 | Variable         | Default        | Description                                                                 |